 Baseball is an American tradition unlike any other.
 If you’re looking for a new bat, you simply have to get something American-made.
 That’s why we did the research to help you find the brands that are making baseball bats right here in the USA.
 Below are our findings.
+Make sure to check out our research on American made baseball gloves, too.

-Full List of Baseball Bats Made in the USA
+Complete List of Baseball Bats Made in the USA

 Made in Wisconsin, Three Brothers Bats is handcrafting high-quality wood baseball bats.
 They currently carry between 20-25 models, 15 of which are original handmade models exclusive to their company, each designed for all types of hitters.
 Those models are available in their Ballplayer Series bats and Custom Pro Series game bats, which have more customization options like the type of finish you want and custom engravings.
 Their bats come in 3 wood types you can choose from: ash, birch, and maple.